jadecobra/python_tdd_exercises/source/functions.rst

                )
        E       AssertionError: Tuples differ: (('my_first_name',), {'last_name': 'my_last_name'}) != ('my_first_name', 'my_last_name')

-* we will comment out the other tests for a bit, so we can focus on the failing test
+* I will comment out the other tests for a bit, so I can focus on the failing test
   .. code-block:: python

            def test_functions_with_positional_and_keyword_arguments(self):